 - extensive computing capabilities

 - large collections of subsurface data from around the world.

-The ethos of the MSc Petroleum Geoscience course is to train students with industry-standard software, hardware and data.
-Hence, more than half of the taught modules involve teaching in a recently refurbished, state-of-the-art MSc classroom.
+We train students with industry-standard software, hardware and data.
+On campus, most taught modules involve teaching in a state-of-the-art MSc classroom.
 This major facility is the result of over £1 million of investment in classroom refurbishment, computer hardware, software, visualisation equipment, printing, scanning and networking.
 The facility has a network of high-spec, twin-screened PCs equipped with a full suite of industry-standard software, including Petrel (seismic interpretation and reservoir modelling), Interactive Petrophysics (petrophysics and log interpretation), PetroMod (petroleum systems modelling) and Crystal Ball (geostatistics and uncertainty analysis).

 The MSc course utilises many datasets that have been donated by industry, particularly for project work; students are trained using real world data to solve real world problems.